 Wrongful Pregnancy Lawsuits

-While vasectomy and tubal ligation are two of the most effective forms of birth control, accidents sometimes still occur.
-Wrongful pregnancy lawsuits seek damages for pregnancies--and the subsequent births--that weren't supposed to happen, meaning one or both parents were medically sterilized.
-Compensation in these cases is often limited to medical costs and the pain and suffering of pregnancy and birth, though the recovery may be expanded when there are complicating factors.
+Wrongful pregnancy lawsuits seek damages for pregnancies that occur after a sterilization procedure.
+In these cases, either one or both parents were medically sterilized.
+Compensation is often limited to medical costs and the pain and suffering of pregnancy and birth.

 Legal Elements of Wrongful Pregnancy